 Using your raw data file:

 The raw data file for both companies comes as a zipped text file.
 Both files include the rs id #, chromosome, position, and your genotype.
-AncestryDNA’s data is formatted a little bit differently in that the genotype is given separately as “allele 1” and “allele 2”, where 23andMe combines the information into a “genotype” column.
+AncestryDNA’s data is formatted a little bit differently in that the genotype is given separately as “allele 1” and “allele 2”, whereas 23andMe combines the information into a “genotype” column.

-You can simply open up the text file on your computer and do a “Find” to search for a rs id number.
+You can simply open up the text file on your computer and do a “Find” to search for an rs id number.
 Everyone should have the ability to open a text file on their computer, no matter the operating system.

 A better option (in my opinion) is to import the text file into Excel.
 To do so, open a new Excel Workbook and click on the Data tab.
-There should be an icon there labeled “Text” that will let you import a text file.
-Both the 23andMe and AncestryDNA files are tab delimited.
-Simply accept all of the default setting in Excel for the text import.
+There should be an icon labeled “Text” that lets you import a text file.
+Both the 23 and Me and AncestryDNA files are tab-delimited.
+Simply accept all of the default settings in Excel for the text import.

 Comparing the raw data files:

-23andMe gives data for over 600,000 nucleotide base pairs, and AncestryDNA’s raw data covers over 650,00 base pairs.
+23andMe gives data for just over 600,000 nucleotide base pairs, and AncestryDNA’s raw data covers over 650,00 base pairs.
 Comparing the two files, there were over 303,000 rs ids in common between the two.

 Of the ~303,000 rs id’s in common, for my data, there were just over 1,000 for which the genotypes did not match.
-This comes out to 0.3% that did not match — or, alternatively, 99.7% that did match.
+It comes out to 0.3% that did not match — or, alternatively, 99.7% that did match.

 Which test is more accurate?